6 Organizational Culture Change Strategies

 Google is known for being unique and leveraging data everywhere.
 Google uses people analytics not just for feedback but also for organizational culture analysis.
 Check out Google Project Aristotle to learn how data is used to improve teamwork.

-The following six proven leadership strategies can change how employees behave, and what they think, feel, and perceive.
+The following six proven leadership strategies can change employees' behavior and what they think, feel, and perceive.

 Culture Change Strategy #1: What leaders pay attention to regularly

-This is one of the most potent mechanisms leaders have available.
-What leaders choose to systematically measure, reward, and control matters, and the opposite is also true.
+Your attention is one of the most potent mechanisms for culture change that leaders always have available.
+What leaders choose to systematically measure, reward systematically, and control matters, and the opposite is also true.
 For example, suppose an organization wants to build an analytical orientation within the culture.
-In that case, a great starting point is to ask leaders what data they are using to make decisions or start rewarding leaders for making data-driven decisions.
+In that case, a great starting point is to ask leaders what data they use to make decisions or reward leaders for making data-driven decisions.

 Culture Change Strategy #2: How leaders react to critical incidents

-Much can be revealed when a business or a leader faces a significant challenge.
-These crucible moments are like a refining fire.
-It is the heightened emotional intensity that increases individual and organizational learning.
+When a business or a leader faces a significant challenge, much can be revealed.
+These crucible moments are like refining fires.
+The heightened emotional intensity increases individual and organizational learning.
 For example, the recent global pandemic revealed much more about an organization's values than any about page on a website or company orientation ever would.
 Sodexo is one positive example of an organization demonstrating its commitment to employees through leadership's pandemic response.

 Culture Change Strategy #3: How leaders allocate resources and control costs